 New Community Infrastructure Levy (CIL) regulations came into force on 1 September 2019.
-One of the measures that is being changed is the removal of the Regulation 123 Lists upon which CIL collection and expenditure has been based.
-Under the new regulations the council has published the first East Suffolk Infrastructure Funding Statement (IFS) which reports on all developer contribution (s106, CIL and RAMS) receipts and expenditure and provides a list of projects the council intends to fund through CIL, s106 and other funding sources.
+Under the new regulations the council publishes an annual Infrastructure Funding Statement (IFS) which reports on all developer contribution (s106, CIL and RAMS) receipts and expenditure and provides a list of projects the council intends to fund through CIL, s106 and other funding sources.

-The IFS is reviewed and published annually.
-The list of projects that the council intends to fund through developer contributions will change and be updated as statutory infrastructure providers, such as Education, Health and Highways, prioritise delivery of infrastructure projects.
-The Infrastructure List will also be updated and as projects progress and receive CIL Funding.
+The list of projects that the council intends to fund through developer contributions will change and be updated as statutory infrastructure providers, such as Education, Health, Waste and Highways, prioritise delivery of infrastructure projects, particularly for areas that are experiencing new housing developments starting to be built.
+Regular meetings are held with statutory infrastructure providers to ensure they are aware of developments that are likely to be commencing and to discuss the timing of their proposed projects.
+The Infrastructure List will be annually reviewed and updated to include projects progress .
 Some of these projects will apply through CIL bids for District CIL Funding and will receive priority as either critical or essential infrastructure that is already identified as being required to support new housing and employment areas.

 Since 2021-22, the IFS includes an update on the progress of infrastructure projects funded through CIL and this format will be followed for future Statements.

 The Community Infrastructure Levy Spending Strategy was approved in January 2020 and was recently updated in September 2023 and provides an overview of the funding allocation process that is followed.
 The latest Infrastructure Funding Statement includes an updated Infrastructure List and a progress report on the delivery of CIL funded infrastructure projects.